lorforlinux/docs.beagleboard.io/boards/beaglev/fire/index.rst

         .. image:: media/chapter-thumbnails/03-design-and-specifications.*
             :align: center
-            :alt: BeagleV Ahead Chapter03 thumbnail
+            :alt: BeagleV-Fire Chapter03 thumbnail

         +++

-        Hardware and mechanical design and specifications of BeagleV Ahead board for those who want to know their board inside and out.
+        Hardware and mechanical design and specifications of BeagleV-Fire board for those who want to know their board inside and out.

     .. grid-item-card::